Features, Importance, and Limitations of Planning

 Importance of Planning

 Formulating concrete goals is the primary objective of planning.
 Planning by collecting and analyzing facts determines goals that have to be met to earn profits and to develop and expand the business.
-These goals so formulated is concrete and remains unchanged as long as the predicated environment complies with the actual environment that materializes.
-This formulation becomes important when it is brought to the notice of the employees, who will then work to achieve the said goal, making every task and operation goal oriented.
+These goals so formulated are concrete and remain unchanged as long as the predicated environment complies with the actual environment that materializes.
+This formulation becomes important when it is brought to the notice of the employees, who will then work to achieve the said goal, making every task and operation goal-oriented.

 Planning acts as the basis of Controlling.
 Controlling as a management function can be simply understood as ensuring that activities are in compliance with the plan.
-Hence if there is no plan, there is no controlling.
-Without planning and subsequent controlling there is no goal oriented work and without such goal oriented uniform work, business profits becomes minimal.
+Hence if there is no plan, there is no control.
+Without planning and subsequent controlling there is no goal-oriented work and without such goal-oriented uniform work, business profits become minimal.

 Planning plays a key role in ensuring that the management is not wasteful nor minimal in using resources.
 By clearly laying down what is to be done, planning ensures that an optimal amount can be allocated and determined as per the plan.
 This is important because the cost of wasteful resources or loss of profits due to minimal employment of resources can be easily avoided.

 Risks refer to uncertain future losses.
 Planning as a major management function entails the provision of providing for these risks by anticipating and expecting them.
-Such prediction can assist in preparing for it by way of methods such as Insurance, Surety etc.
+Such prediction can assist in preparing for it by way of methods such as Insurance, Surety, etc.

 Limitations of Planning

-Planning can be a process that can be severely limited by time and by cost.
-Planning as a process cannot take forever to be discharged, it has to be discharge within a set time period.
-When the process to be planned is complex and multi-faceted then the shortage of time or a particular contingency facilitating the need to change directions of the plan within a short time, can severely hamper the efficiency of the process.
+Planning can be a process that can be severely limited by time and cost.
+Planning as a process cannot take forever to be discharged, it has to be discharged within a set time period.
+When the process to be planned is complex and multi-faceted then the shortage of time or a particular contingency facilitating the need to change directions of the plan within a short time can severely hamper the efficiency of the process.

 Besides, planning being an extensive process adds to the cost immensely.
 It is an extensive process that starts with the collection of relevant data to employing specialized efficient managers to utilize this data.
-This costs associated with efficient planning acts as a dissuading factor to firms with limited resources.
+These costs associated with efficient planning acts as a dissuading factor to firms with limited resources.

 Planning is a process that has to necessarily adapt to changing times.
 Plans are formulated by taking to factors of change and may require the business to drastically change its course.
-However businesses because of its various rigid and embedded policies and procedures, along with its employees, because of their beliefs, philosophies and mentality, are more often than not resistant to these proposed changes.
+However businesses because of their various rigid and embedded policies and procedures, along with their employees, because of their beliefs, philosophies, and mentality, are more often than not resistant to these proposed changes.

 Being resistant severely limits the scope of the proposed plan and its functioning.
-Reforming these policies and making behavioral changes thus has to become a factor in planning itself and requires considerable commitment drawing away attention from the external actions that has to be planned.
+Reforming these policies and making behavioral changes thus has to become a factor in planning itself and requires considerable commitment drawing away attention from the external actions that have to be planned.